-Subject to the $[\bullet]$ becoming unconditional, the Directors have been granted a general mandate to exercise all the powers of our Company to repurchase Shares with a total nominal value of not more than 10% of the total nominal amount of the Shares in issue immediately following completion of the $[\bullet]$ but before the exercise of the $[\bullet]$ .
+Subject to the Global Offering becoming unconditional, the Directors have been granted a general mandate to exercise all the powers of our Company to repurchase Shares with a total nominal value of not more than 10% of the total nominal amount of the Shares in issue immediately following completion of the Global Offering but before the exercise of the Over-allotment Option (excluding any Shares which may be issued upon the exercise of options granted under the Share Option Scheme).

-This general mandate only relates to repurchases made on the $[\bullet]$ or on any other stock exchange on which the Shares are $[\bullet]$ (and which are recognized by the $[\bullet]$ and the $[\bullet]$ for this purpose), and which are in accordance with the $[\bullet]$ .
-A summary of the relevant $[\bullet]$ is set out in "Statutory and General Information - Further Information about our Company and our subsidiaries" in Appendix V to this documents.
+This general mandate only relates to repurchases made on the Stock Exchange or on any other stock exchange on which the Shares are listed (and which are recognized by the SFC and the Stock Exchange for this purpose), and which are in accordance with the Listing Rules.
+A summary of the relevant Listing Rules is set out in "Statutory and General Information - Further Information about our Company and our subsidiaries" in Appendix V to this prospectus.